 Strain Name: MK Ultra

-Burn: AAAA- Smooth burning with a very clean Ash.
-Appears well flushed.
+Burn: Smooth burning, clean white ash.
+Appears to be well flushed.

 Info: MK Ultra testing out at 26.65% THC is an Indica dominant strain, with heavy effects.
 This strain originates from crossing the Original OG Kush with a G13 strain out of Amsterdam.
 The name MK Ultra comes from “Project MK Ultra” which was conducted by the CIA for mind manipulation experiments.
 Don’t let the name scare you though, as it is given for its very strong mind and body effects.